Checkpoint (novel)

-Checkpoint is an American novel written by Nicholson Baker in 2004.
+Checkpoint is a 2004 novel by American author Nicholson Baker in 2004.

 Plot summary

 The main characters are two men, Jay and Ben.
 The novel consists of their dialogues in a hotel room in Washington, D.C., in May 2004.
-The story begins with Jay asking Ben to go to his hotel room.
-From that conversation it is inferred that Jay is depressed: the women in his life have abandoned him; he has lost his job as a high school teacher and now works as a day labourer; he has declared bankruptcy; and spends his days reading blogs.
+The story begins with Jay asking Ben to go to Jay's hotel room.
+From that conversation it is inferred that Jay is depressed: the women in his life have abandoned him; he has lost his job as a high school teacher and now works as a day laborer; he has declared bankruptcy; and spends his days reading blogs.

 Jay explains to Ben that he has decided he must, "for the good of humankind", assassinate President George W. Bush, and then kill himself.
-Ben, who symbolises American modern liberalism, spends his time trying to persuade Jay to cancel his "mission".
+Ben, who symbolizes American modern liberalism, spends his time trying to persuade Jay to cancel his "mission".

-The novel ends inconclusively, the reader left unaware of whether or not Jay is going to go through with his plan.
+The novel ends inconclusively, the reader left unaware of whether Jay is going to go through with his plan.